hstreamdb/docs-next/docs/write/stream-in-platform.md

 - The **Range end** of the shard.
 - The current **Status** of the shard.

-You can use the ID to get the records.
-Please refer to [Search records in a stream](#search-records-in-a-stream) or [Query Records](./write-in-platform.md#query-records).
+You can use the ID to get records.
+Please refer to [Get records in a stream](#get-records-in-a-stream) or [Get Records](./write-in-platform.md#get-records).

-### Search records in a stream
+### Get records in a stream

-After clicking the **Records** tab, you can query records in the stream.
+After clicking the **Records** tab, you can get records in the stream.

 ::: tip

-To query records from any streams, please refer to [Data Query](./write-in-platform.md#query-records).
+To get records from any streams, please refer to [Get Records](./write-in-platform.md#get-records).

 :::

-You can specify the following filters to query records:
+You can specify the following filters to get records:

-- **Shard**: Select one of the shards in the stream you want to query records from.
+- **Shard**: Select one of the shards in the stream you want to get records from.
+- Special filters:
-- **Starting record ID**: Search from a specified record ID.
+  - **Start record ID**: Get records after a specified record ID.
 The default is the first record.
+  - **Start date**: Get records after a specified date.

-After providing the filters, click the **Search** button to query records.
+After providing the filters (or not), click the **Get records** button to get records.
 Each record is displayed in a row with the following information:

 - The **ID** of the record.
 - The **Key** of the record.